-Carson Daly will serve as host and producer for the 15th season of the hit NBC series "The Voice."
-The series has received seven consecutive Emmy nominations for Outstanding Reality Competition Program, winning in 2013 and 2015-17.
-Additionally, "The Voice" received a Producers Guild Award for Outstanding Producer of Competition Television for the sixth year in a row.
+"The Voice" has received nine consecutive Emmy nominations for Outstanding Reality Competition Program and won in 2013, 2015, 2016 and 2017.
+Additionally, the series has received a Producers Guild Award nomination for Outstanding Producer of Competition Television for a seventh year in a row.

-Daly joined NBC's morning show "Today" in 2013 and is the host of the Orange Room, its digital studio.
-Daly's exclusive interviews have made headlines, including his conversations with Kevin Love, Sean Combs and Fleetwood Mac when the band announced their reunion.
+Daly joined NBC News' "TODAY" in 2013 and is the host of the show's "Pop Start" segment.
+Daly's exclusive interviews have made headlines, including his conversations with Logic, Kevin Love, Sean Combs and Fleetwood Mac, where the band announced their reunion.
 He continues to shine a light on mental health and many mornings can be found in the on-air kitchen with wife Siri Pinter, cooking up their favorite recipes.

 Daly's long-running late-night NBC series, "Last Call with Carson Daly," wrapped up its historic run in 2019 after 18 seasons and 2,000 episodes.
-"Last Call" has garnered acclaim for its documentary style, emphasis on exceptional storytelling and status as late-night TV's unofficial music tastemaker.
+"Last Call" garnered acclaim for its documentary style, emphasis on exceptional storytelling and status as late-night TV's unofficial music tastemaker.

-For seven years, Daly also served as host of the top-rated morning-drive radio program on 97.1 AMP-FM Los Angeles.
 Daly began his career in radio in the early 1990s, quickly moving up the ranks as an on-air DJ in five cities within his first five years.
-He quickly landed one of the most coveted positions in the business - the early evening voice of L.A.'s influential and highly rated alternative rock station KROQ-FM.
+He quickly landed one of the most coveted positions in the business -- the early evening voice of L.A.'s influential and highly rated alternative rock station KROQ-FM.
 MTV soon recognized his talent and brought him to New York.

 As host and executive producer of MTV's "Total Request Live (TRL)," Daly transformed an afternoon music video program into a must-stop on the publicity circuit for musicians, movie stars and entertainers.
 It was Daly's guy-next-door charm that made him appealing as he entered living rooms daily to offer exactly what the audience desired.